 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Bolivia for the most up to date information.

-Children (under 18) who are Australian/Bolivian dual nationals, and are travelling alone to Bolivia, are required upon entry into the country to present their birth certificate and written consent from both parents, translated into Spanish and certified by the nearest Bolivian embassy or consulate.
+Children (under 18) who are Australian/Bolivian dual nationals, and are entering Bolivia alone, are required upon entry into the country to present their birth certificate and written consent from both parents, translated into Spanish and certified by the nearest Bolivian embassy or consulate.

 Children (under 18) who are Australian/Bolivian dual nationals or residents of Bolivia and who are departing Bolivia alone, with one parent or with a third party must obtain a travel permit from the Juzgado del Menor (Children’s Court).
 For more information please contact the Bolivian Immigration Service at Avenida Camacho entre Calles Loayza y Bueno, La Paz, Bolivia: Telephone (591-2) 211 – 0960.